mlaveaux/mCRL2-rust/README.md

 ## Benchmarks

-Benchmarks can be executed using `cargo bench`.
-Additionally, we can also install `cargo-criterion` and run `cargo criterion` instead to keep track of more information, such as changes over time.
+Micro-benchmarks can be executed using `cargo bench`.
+Additionally, we can also install `cargo-criterion` and run `cargo criterion` instead to keep track of more information such as changes over time.
+There is a benchmark task that can be executed with `cargo xtask benchmark` that runs multiple longer running benchmarks.

+## Code Generation

+There are a few procedural macros used to replace the code generation performed in the mCRL2 toolset.
+Working on procedural macros is typically difficult, but there are unit and integration tests to showcase common patterns.
+Alternatively, install `cargo install cargo-expand` and run the command `cargo expand` in for example `libraries/mcrl2-macros` to print the Rust code with the macros expanded.

 ## LLVM Sanitizer